-12 semester hours of specialized courses 120 clock-hours of practicum experiences 12 weeks of student teaching Special Education track:

-25 semester hours of professional core courses 32 semester hours of specialized courses 205 clock-hours of practicum experiences 12 weeks of student teaching Students in the Elementary Education track also must have completed 71 semester hours of general education coursework to meet certification requirements for Benedictine's approved program with the Illinois State Board of Education (ISBE).
-This includes an 18 semester hour concentration or a major in a single academic discipline.
-Nine of the 18 semester hours must be in upper-division coursework.
-The secondary track requires 47 semester hours of general education coursework.
+Elementary track: 25 semester credit hours of professional core courses 13 semester credit hours of specialized courses 120 clock-hours of practicum experiences 12 weeks of student teaching Secondary track: 25 semester credit hours of professional core courses 12 semester credit hours of specialized courses 120 clock-hours of practicum experiences 12 weeks of student teaching Special Education track: 25 semester credit hours of professional core courses 32 semester credit hours of specialized courses 205 clock-hours of practicum experiences 12 weeks of student teaching Students in the Elementary Education track also must have completed 71 semester credit hours of general education coursework to meet certification requirements for Benedictine's approved program with the Illinois State Board of Education (ISBE).
+This includes an 18 semester credit hour concentration or a major in a single academic discipline.
+Nine of the 18 semester credit hours must be in upper-division coursework.
+The secondary track requires 47 semester credit hours of general education coursework.
 An additional prerequisite for a secondary certificate is a baccalaureate degree in Biology, Chemistry, Physics, Mathematics, Social Science, English/Literature, Spanish or Business.
-Students in the special education option must have completed 47 semester hours of general education coursework.
+Students in the special education option must have completed 47 semester credit hours of general education coursework.
 Any of the required general education courses that have not been completed as part of an undergraduate degree program must be completed prior to application for certification.
 Middle-grade Endorsements:

-Students seeking an elementary or secondary certificate may qualify for middle grade endorsements by completing a minimum of 18 semester hours in the subject area of their major teaching assignment.
+Students seeking an elementary or secondary certificate may qualify for middle grade endorsements by completing a minimum of 18 semester credit hours in the subject area of their major teaching assignment.
 In addition, coursework relating to early adolescent development, middle school philosophy and methodology is required.
 These areas are integrated with existing coursework in the program options.

 Curriculum

 Master of Arts in Education (M.A.Ed.)

-Professional Core (semester-hours):
+Professional Core (semester credit hours):

 EDUC 400 Preclinical Experience (1)

 EDUC 517 Introduction to Technology (1)

-EDUC 540 Survey of Exceptional Children (3) or EDUC 660 Preparing Teachers for Inclusion (3)
+EDUC 540 Survey of Exceptional Children (3) or EDUC 660 Preparing Teachers for Inclusion (3)\

 EDUC 605 Ethics, Education and Social Change (3)

 EDUC 610 Learning and Development (3)

 EDUC 630 Research Methods (3)

 EDUC 640 Assessment Measures (3)

-This course can be substituted for EDUC 540 if a three semester-hour course in the Survey/Characteristics of Exceptional Children was completed at the undergraduate level.
+\This course can be substituted for EDUC 540 if a three semester credit hour course in the Survey/Characteristics of Exceptional Children was completed at the undergraduate level.
 Culminating experiences:

 EDUC 670 or 671/672 or 673 Student Teaching (6)

 EDUC 699 Master's Thesis/Project (2)

-Elementary Education:
+Elementary Education.

-Certification in K-9 (13 semester-hours):

-EDUC 520 Holistic Reading Strategies (3) EDUC 525 Teaching Mathematics: An Interactive Process (with preclinical 425) (3) EDUC 530 Assessment and Corrective Reading (with preclinical 430) (3) EDUC 620 Instructional Strategies across the Curriculum (4) Special Education:
+Certification in K-9 (13 semester credit hours): EDUC 520 Holistic Reading Strategies (3) EDUC 525 Teaching Mathematics: An Interactive Process (with preclinical 425) (3) EDUC 530 Assessment and Corrective Reading (with preclinical 430) (3) EDUC 620 Instructional Strategies across the Curriculum (4) Special Education:

-Certification in K-12 (32 semester-hours):

-EDUC 520 Holistic Reading Strategies (3) EDUC 525 Teaching Mathematics: An Interactive Process (with preclinical 425) (3) EDUC 530 Assessment and Corrective Reading (with preclinical 430) (3) EDUC 550 Working with Families of Persons with Disabilities (3) EDUC 555 Classroom Management (with preclinical 455) (3) EDUC 560 Learning Behavior Characteristics of Individuals with Physical and Mental Retardation Disabilities (3) EDUC 565 Learning Behavior Characteristics of Individuals with Learning Disabilities (3) EDUC 570 Learning Behavior Characteristics of Individuals with Emotional/Behavioral Disorders (3) EDUC 625 Learning Behavior Methods of Teaching Individuals with Learning Disabilites and Emotional/Behavioral Disorders (with preclinical 426) (4) EDUC 635 Learning Behavior Methods of Teaching Individuals with Physical Disabilities and Mental Retardation (with preclinical 460) (4) Secondary Education:
+Certification in K-12 (32 semester credit hours): EDUC 520 Holistic Reading Strategies (3) EDUC 525 Teaching Mathematics: An Interactive Process (with preclinical 425) (3) EDUC 530 Assessment and Corrective Reading (with preclinical 430) (3) EDUC 550 Working with Families of Persons with Disabilities (3) EDUC 555 Classroom Management (with preclinical 455) (3) EDUC 560 Learning Behavior Characteristics of Individuals with Physical and Mental Retardation Disabilities (3) EDUC 565 Learning Behavior Characteristics of Individuals with Learning Disabilities (3) EDUC 570 Learning Behavior Characteristics of Individuals with Emotional/Behavioral Disorders (3) EDUC 625 Learning Behavior Methods of Teaching Individuals with Learning Disabilites and Emotional/Behavioral Disorders (with preclinical 426) (4) EDUC 635 Learning Behavior Methods of Teaching Individuals with Physical Disabilities and Mental Retardation (with preclinical 460) (4) Secondary Education:

-Certification in 6-12 (12 semester-hours):

-EDUC 531-536 Content Area Methods (with preclinical) (3) Select one course from the following:
+Certification in 6-12 (12 semester credit hours): EDUC 531-536 Content Area Methods (with preclinical) (3) Select one course from the following: